-Yesterday, the Met Gala would have taken place if it hadn’t been for Covid-19.
+Today, the Met Gala would have taken place if it hadn’t been for Covid-19.
 It’s an event that its notable attendees, fashion devotees and every other pop-culture admirer looks forward to each year.
+But behind all the glitz and glamour, just how did the extravagant event start?
+Read more to find out.

 In the 1920s during the Jazz Age in New York, theatre director Irene Lewisohn and stage designer Aline Bernstein created a collection of costumes for theatre designers as a source of inspiration.
 Their collection grew to over 8,000 pieces by 1946 which were sourced by the Metropolitan Museum of Art forming the Costume Institute.